icopy-site/awesome-cn/docs/awesome/awesome-machine-learning.md

 * [Grokking Machine Learning](https://www.manning.com/books/grokking-machine-learning) - Grokking Machine Learning teaches you how to apply ML to your projects using only standard Python code and high school-level math.
 * [Machine Learning Bookcamp](https://www.manning.com/books/machine-learning-bookcamp) - Learn the essentials of machine learning by completing a carefully designed set of real-world projects.
 * [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1098125975) - Through a recent series of breakthroughs, deep learning has boosted the entire field of machine learning.
 Now, even programmers who know close to nothing about this technology can use simple, efficient tools to implement programs capable of learning from data.
 This bestselling book uses concrete examples, minimal theory, and production-ready Python frameworks (Scikit-Learn, Keras, and TensorFlow) to help you gain an intuitive understanding of the concepts and tools for building intelligent systems.
+* [Machine Learning Books for Beginners](https://www.appliedaicourse.com/blog/machine-learning-books/) - This blog provides a curated list of introductory books to help aspiring ML professionals to grasp foundational machine learning concepts and techniques.

 <a name="credits"></a>
 * [Netron](https://netron.app/) - An opensource viewer for neural network, deep learning and machine learning models
 * [Teachable Machine](https://teachablemachine.withgoogle.com/) - Train Machine Learning models on the fly to recognize your own images, sounds, & poses.
+* [Pollinations.AI](https://pollinations.ai) - Free, no-signup APIs for text, image, and audio generation with no API keys required.
+Offers OpenAI-compatible interfaces and React hooks for easy integration.
 * [Model Zoo](https://modelzoo.co/) - Discover open source deep learning code and pretrained models.

 ## Credits